 There are 4 steps to mastering kipping toes to bar:

 - Levers.
 Begin your kip.
 Forcefully activate your lats in the “hollow” position (legs in front).
 This should position your body behind the bar and bring your eyes closer to the bar.

 - “Knees up.
 Keep the lever going.
-Lift knees up in hollow position.
+Lift knees up into hollow body position.

 - “Knees to chest”.
 Keep the lever going.
 Lift knees up in hollow position, bringing them up to the chest.

 - “Toes To Bar”- In the last step, lift your knees to your chest in the hollow body position, then “flick” the bar with your toes.